 For NOSR 1 atop the Roan Plateau, decisions on stipulations to be applied were deferred to the Planning Area land use planning process, including this RMPA/EIS.
-Fish and wildlife standards in the remaining GSFO portion of the Planning Area (below the rim) are met through the application of the measures identified in the 1999 FSEIS.
-These stipulations, developed to help meet the management objectives for sensitive species (and, in some cases, comply with Federal laws), include the following NSOs, CSUs, and TLs to protect fish and wildlife resources:
+Fish and wildlife standards in the remaining GSFO portion of the Planning Area (below the rim) are met through the application of mitigation measures as identified in the 1999 ROD and RMP Amendment.
+These stipulations, developed to help meet the management objectives for sensitive species (and, in some cases, comply with Federal laws) include the following NSOs, CSUs, and TLs to protect fish and wildlife:

-- NSO for Major River Corridors Establishes a 0.5-mile protective buffer along either side of the Colorado River. - NSO and TL for Raptor Nesting Areas Avoid a 0.125-mile buffer around nest sites year-round, and avoid a 0.25-mile seasonal buffer around active nests from February 1 through August 15. - NSO for Wildlife Security Areas Avoid areas that provide important security for wildlife, especially deer and elk, in high value habitats along and below the base of the Roan Cliffs. - TL for Big Game Winter Range Ensure continued use of winter habitat for big game by avoiding construction activities (including oil and gas drilling, road construction, and other major sources of disturbance) from December 1 through April 30. - TL for Waterfowl and Shorebird Nesting Areas Avoid a 0.25-mile seasonal buffer around the nesting and production (brood-rearing) area of Fravert Reservoir from April 15 to July 15.
+- Major Rivers Establish a 0.5-mile buffer along either side of the Colorado River (NSO 3 - 80 acres). - Raptors Avoid a 0.125-mile buffer around nest sites (NSO 7 258 acres), with seasonal avoidance of active nest sites from February 1 through August 15 (TL 6 2,878 acres). - Wildlife Seclusion Areas Avoid areas that provide important seclusion (security) for wildlife, especially deer and elk, in high value habitats along and below the base of the Roan Cliffs (NSO 11 4,105 acres). - Big game Crucial Winter Habitat Ensure continued use of crucial winter habitat for big game, including severe winter range and other high value winter-use areas, by avoiding construction activities from December 1 through April 30 (TL 1 24,978 acres). - Waterfowl and Shorebird Nesting Areas Establish a 0.25-mile seasonal-avoidance buffer around the nesting and production (brood-rearing) area of Fravert Reservoir (TL 13 - 40 acres).

-Additional NSO, CSU, and TL stipulations apply specifically to special status wildlife (Section 3.3.4) but also provide benefits to other wildlife.
-These include and NSO and TL for bald eagle nesting and roosting areas, an NSO and TL for the peregrine falcon cliff-nesting complex, an NSO for threatened or endangered species, and a CSU for BLM sensitive species.
-Some stipulations aimed at protecting vegetation resources also benefit wildlife: viz., an NSO and a CSU for riparian/wetland vegetation and buffer zone, respectively.
+Additional NSO, TL, and CSU stipulations apply specifically to special status wildlife (Section 3.3.4) but also provide benefits to other wildlife.
+These include NSO 8 and TLs 10 and 22 for bald eagles, NSO 9 and TL 12 for peregrine falcons, NSO 12 for threatened or endangered species, and CSU 3 for BLM sensitive species.
+Some stipulations aimed at protecting vegetation resources also benefit wildlife: viz., NSO 2 and CSU 2 for riparian and wetland zones.
 Several other restrictions related to vegetation, such as limitations on livestock in certain sensitive communities that are within specified distances of rare plant populations (Section 3.3.3), will also benefit wildlife by enhancing the density, quality, and production of vegetation cover.

-Another measure in the 1999 FSEIS is a TL for critical elk production (calving) areas from April 16 through June 30.
+Another measure in the 1999 ROD and RMP Amendment for the GSRA.
+TL 2. requires seasonal avoidance of critical elk calving areas from April 16 through June 30.
 However, no critical calving habitat has been mapped by CDOW in the Planning Area, reflecting the fact that calving is dispersed throughout suitable habitat across a large portion of the site rather than concentrated in a few specific areas.
-Therefore, this TL is not incorporated into the RMPA/EIS for the Planning Area under any of the alternatives analyzed.
+Therefore, TL 2 is not incorporated into the RMPA/EIS for the Planning Area under any of the five alternatives.